 You’ve probably already mastered the art of managing by Zoom, and visiting from a distance, but the questions you ask this year will make or break your ability to understand your new city, your new school, its culture, its brand, and opportunities for you to leave your mark.

-Based on our two-decades of experience diving deeply into a school’s history and culture to help uncover the right strategies to move it forward, here are three points of focus your listening tour should include in 2020/21.
+Based on our two-decades of experience diving deeply into a school’s history and culture to help uncover the right strategies to move it forward, here are three points of focus your listening tour should include in the upcoming school year.